anson416/python-utilities/README.md

-# Utilities - Useful Functions in Python
+# Utilities

+This Python package contains functions that could be useful to day-to-day Python programming.

 ## Installation